Related Law Enforcement Articles

 ATF Special Agent Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, which classifies ATF Agents under Police and Detectives, the average annual salary is $67,290.
+According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Outlook Handbook, which classifies ATF Agents under Police and Sheriffs, the average annual salary is $64,610.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-Employment of police and detectives is expected to grow 7% through 2030, and qualified applicants for ATF careers will always be in demand, especially as older agents retire.
+Employment of police and sheriffs is expected to grow 3.1% through 2031, which is slower than average growth, however qualified applicants for ATF careers will always be in demand, especially as older agents retire.